FrederikTobner/JANUS/book/src/chapter-03-boot-process/linker-script.md

 The first 1MB is a minefield of BIOS tables, video memory, and historical baggage.
 Loading at 1MB gives us a clean slate.

+[!side]
+1MB was "high memory" in 1981.
+Now it's the standard kernel load address for x86.
+[/!side]

 ## Section Organization

 Our kernel has several sections, and their order matters: